CO: Colorado gives districts the option of a salary schedule, a performance pay policy or a combination of both.

 IN: The state no longer requires objective measures of student growth in its teacher evaluation system.

-KY: However, there is no guaranteed connection to student achievement.
+KY: However, there is no guaranteed connection to teacher effectiveness as measured by student growth.

 MN: For districts implementing Q Comp